 We first met up at the pier.
 Spent approximately 20 minutes there.
 Gabrielle brought some freshly caught seafood from the vendors, showed us some of the sea creatures for sale, and we got to see a fisherman’s boat used to catch prawns.

-Here’s a list of fresh seafood items purchased while at the pier:
+A list of fresh seafood items purchased while at the pier:

 - Mantis shrimp